-The main objective of the project is to support the development of second-chance entrepreneurship attitude and self-confidence, -awareness and -efficacy in second-time entrepreneurs with guiding and mentoring relationships and thus restart their business successfully.
+The main objective of the project is to support the development of second-chance entrepreneurs' attitude and self-confidence, awareness and efficacy with the help of guiding and mentoring relationships to enable them to restart their business successfully.

-Guide4Mentors is a comprehensive tool targeted at business professionals and experienced entrepreneurs willing to become mentors, VET centers dealing with coaching and training of businessmen, SMEs.
-Its aim is to provide the necessary knowledge and skills for possible mentors to transfer effectively their knowledge to their mentees.
+Guide4Mentors is a comprehensive tool targeted at business professionals and experienced entrepreneurs willing to become mentors, VET centres dealing with coaching and training of business people and SMEs.
+Its aim is to provide the necessary knowledge and skills for possible mentors to transfer their knowledge effectively to their mentees.
 The guide provides proper preparation for mentors to meet mentees' needs and expectations.

-The content of the guide is suitable for both entirely new to mentoring or an already experienced, because it contains materials and information needed at the beginning level of mentorship as well as at a higher one.
-The guide is made in a format that allows to be used in parts depending on users' needs.
+The content of the guide is suitable both for individuals that are entirely new to mentoring and others with experience, because it contains material and information needed at all levels of mentorship.
+The guide is made in a format that allows to be used in parts, depending on the users' needs.